bikeshaving/crank/website/blog/why-did-i-make-this.md

 # Introducing Crank.js
 ## Not another web framework
 After a couple months of development, I’m happy to introduce Crank, a new framework for creating JSX-driven components with functions, promises and generators.
-And I know what you’re thinking: *oh no, not another web framework.* There are already so many of them out there (React, Angular, Vue, Ember, Svelte) and each carries a non-negligible cost in terms of learning it and building an ecosystem surrounding it, so it makes sense that you would instinctively reject newcomers if only to avoid the deep sense of exhaustion which has come to be known colloquially amongst frontend developers as “JavaScript fatigue.”
+And I know what you’re thinking: ***oh no, not another web framework.*** There are already so many of them out there (React, Angular, Vue, Ember, Svelte) and each carries a non-negligible cost in terms of learning it and building an ecosystem surrounding it, so it makes sense that you would instinctively reject newcomers if only to avoid the deep sense of exhaustion which has come to be known colloquially among frontend developers as “JavaScript fatigue.”
 Therefore, this post is both an introduction to Crank as well as an apology: I’m sorry for creating yet another framework, and I hope that by explaining the circumstances which led me to do so, you will forgive me.

-I will be honest; before embarking on this project I had never made a framework before nor even considered myself capable of doing such a thing.
+I will be honest; before embarking on this project I had never made a “web framework” nor even considered myself capable of doing such a thing.
 I don’t maintain any particularly popular open-source libraries, and most of the early commits to this project had messages like “why on Earth are you doing this?”
 Before working on Crank, my framework of choice was React, and I had used it dutifully for almost every project within my control since the `React.createClass` days.
 And as React evolved, I must admit, I was intrigued and excited with the announcement of each new React concept like “fibers”, “concurrent mode”, “hooks”, “suspense.”
 I spent days attempting to decipher tweets like the following by Sebastian Markbage, one of the principal architects behind React.

 However, over time, I grew increasingly alienated by what I perceived to be the more general direction of React, which was to reframe it as a “UI runtime.”
 Each new concrete API produced by React seemed to be increasingly convoluted, and I had more and more difficultly with each update, reasoning about my React components and when code within it ran. *I already have a UI runtime*,  I would think whenever I read the latest on React, *it’s called JavaScript.*